Heidi A. Beck, MA, Interim Director

 The Culture and Language Bridge Program is designed to prepare non-native speakers of English for a productive academic career at Seattle University.
-The primary goal of the program is to provide admitted Seattle University students with a background in American academic culture and language skills essential for success in their studies.
-The courses offered are highly advanced, with a specific focus on university-level reading, writing, listening and speaking.
+The primary goal of the program is to provide admitted Seattle University students a background in American academic culture and language skills that are essential for success in their studies.
+The courses offered in the program are highly advanced, with a specific focus on university-level reading, writing, listening and speaking.

 Description of Courses

-Students who transfer to Seattle University during their subsequent years of study are expected to take courses that advance their strategic vocabulary and grammar (CLBR 80 ), reading and writing (CLBR 90 ), and academic speaking skills (CLBR 91 ) essential for success in their disciplines.
-Transfer students with TOEFL scores ranging from 190/520/68 to 210/547/78 (inclusive) are required to take the Academic Vocabulary and Grammar course (CLBR 80 ) before they can enroll in Advanced Academic Writing (CLBR 90 ).
-The course work for transfer students concentrates on American academic culture and specific preparation for requirements at Seattle University.
-Undergraduate business majors enrolled in the Albers School of Business attend a supplemental course in conjunction with a five-credit-hour class, MGMT 280 .
-These students are required to take Advanced Academic Discourse (CLBR 91 ) during their first quarter at Seattle University and have the option of taking Advanced Academic Writing (CLBR 90 ) in the same or the subsequent quarter.
+Graduate students are expected to take courses that advance their strategic reading and writing (CLBR 090), and academic speaking skills (CLBR 091) essential for success in their disciplines.
+The course work for graduate students concentrates on American academic culture and specific preparation for requirements at Seattle University.
+Graduate students enrolled in the Albers School of Business attend a supplemental course in conjunction with a five-credit-hour class, BCOM 280 Business Communication.
+These students are also required to take Advanced Academic Discourse (CLBR 091) during their first quarter at Seattle University and have the option of taking Advanced Academic Writing (CLBR 090) in the same or the subsequent quarter.

 The Program Schedule

 The program is offered during the fall, winter and spring quarters.
 Courses are not offered in the summer.